 #12 I no longer slather my skin with heavy creams.

 I’d have to lay on body balms and creams thick to avoid waking up with dry, scaly skin when I lived in Las Vegas.
 I grew so accustomed to it that I didn’t realize until recently that I was causing my nighttime sweating.
 I now reach for light lotions after my bedtime shower or skip that step entirely if my body wash is on the oilier side.

 Triple digits in humid Dallas feel much hotter than triple digits in dry Vegas.
 I now reach for water and hydrating beverages more than when I lived in the desert.
 Do we need to get into how more water equals better everything?

 I have yet to experience Dallas’ autumn months, and Spring felt like a blur.
-I’m trying my best to adjust to the extremes, but here’s hoping for a pleasant October and November.
+I’m trying my best to adjust to the extremes, so here’s hoping for a pleasant October and November.

 Have you ever had to adjust your routine for new weather conditions?
 Tell me about it in the comments!